juanpb96/FEM_dictionary-web-app/README.md

 - [How to use emojis in React](https://medium.com/@seanmcp/%EF%B8%8F-how-to-use-emojis-in-react-d23bbf608bf7) - I found this article very interesting.
 Useful when you want to define a particular meaning to an emoji.
 - [Emojis - Readability guidelines](https://readabilityguidelines.co.uk/images/emojis/) - I didn't know that emojis are actually accessible and this article explains in detail how to use them focusing on best practices.
 I decided to test this with the screen reader and I realized emojis have an alternative text by default.
 This way, you can insert them directly in your code instead of adding an additional label.
 - [Deploying a Static Site to GitHub Pages with Vite](https://vitejs.dev/guide/static-deploy.html#github-pages) - I was struggling when deploying my project to GitHub Pages and this documentation was just enough to solve my problem.
 It shows how to deploy your project using GitHub Actions!
+- [Publish Storybook with Chromatic](https://www.chromatic.com/?utm_source=storybook_website&utm_medium=link&utm_campaign=storybook) - This site gives you the possibility to quickly deploy a storybook project created in one of your GitHub repositories.
+It has an easy-to-follow tutorial to get started.
+I have done my deployment on this site and will probably continue using it for my future projects.

 ## Author